CSAH 14 (125th Avenue) Expansion Project

 What are we currently proposing?

-Take a look at the current preliminary layout for the project and provide any comments you may have.
-Open a detailed PDF of the layout or check out the map image shown here.
+• Take a look at the updated project layout and provide any comments you may have.
+Open a detailed PDF of the layout or check out the interactive map shown here.

 Your Feedback — Survey Question

 Impacts will vary based on how and when construction takes place.
 While we don’t all of those details yet, you can stay updated by checking our website for weekly construction updates at: www.anokacounty.us/1578/Construction-Weekly

 Explore the project area using the interactive map embedded below.
 To make a comment, select a point on the map to drop a pin and enter your feedback.
 We appreciate your input and knowledge of the area.

 Not sure what to say?
 Here’s what we want to know from the community.

 - What do you find challenging about traveling on this stretch of CSAH 14/125th Avenue?

 - What do you wish could be changed?